mleavens/mleavens/README.md

 - 👋 Hi, I’m Megan! 🪴
-- 👀 I’m interested in all things web dev and finding the next peak I will climb to!🏔
+- 👀 I’m interested in all things web dev and finding the next peak to climb! 🏔
 - 🌱 I’m currently learning how to translate the python programs I created into Javascript!
 (JS newbie)
 - 📫 twitter: @meglevdev